ByronMayne/Weaver/README.md

 ### Features
 * Hooked into Unity callbacks to run automatically.
 * Filter only the assemblies you want to weave.
+* Validation for end user.
+* Custom logger.
-* Easy to extend using [ScriptableObjects](https://docs.unity3d.com/ScriptReference/ScriptableObject.html).
+* Utility functions to write MSIL.

 ## How To Use